kavin8137/final/README.md

 component have 3 lives each and there is additional bricks to protect your wall from being attacked.
 Each time there is a fifty percent chance that you or your component will loose a life if the ball hits two blocks at the same time.
-Let's try to compete your component and enjoy the victory!
+Let's try to compete with your component and enjoy the victory!

 ## Getting Started
 Make sure you have dotnet 6.0 or newer installed on your machine.
 Open